Plan Cloud Voicemail service for on-premises users

 On-premises users must be enabled for Enterprise Voice and Hosted Voicemail in Skype for Business Server.

-If you have an on-premises only deployment--that is, only Exchange and Skype for Business on-premises servers--but you want to take advantage of Cloud Voicemail, you need the ON-PREM license.
+If you have an on-premises only deployment—that is, only Exchange and Skype for Business on-premises servers—but you want to take advantage of Cloud Voicemail, you will not need additional licenses.

 Migration and interoperability